Environmental Justice Framework and General Plan Policies

 What is the Environmental Justice Framework?

-The Environmental Justice (EJ) Framework will provide an overarching vision and a set of policies to be incorporated into the City’s General Plan.
-The first such policies will be found in the Safety and Resilience, Housing, Transportation Elements, which are currently undergoing updates.
-It will also include guidance to City agencies and other stakeholders on how they can address environmental justice in their work.
-The EJ Framework is intended to fulfill the requirements of SB 1000, as well as directives by the Planning Commission and Historic Preservation Commission to address racial & social equity.
+The Environmental Justice (EJ) Framework provides a set of visions and priorities to be incorporated into the City’s General Plan.
+The first such policies can be found in the Safety & Resilience Element (December 2022), Housing Element (January 2023), and the Transportation Element (currently undergoing updates).
+It also includes guidance to City agencies and other stakeholders on how they can address environmental justice in their work.
+The EJ Framework fulfills the requirements of SB 1000, as well as directives by the Planning Commission and Historic Preservation Commission to address racial & social equity.

 What will the Environmental Justice Framework do – and not do?

-The Environmental Justice Framework will develop policy priorities and identify implementation measures that will influence how the City advances health in communities of color and low-income communities that face higher pollution and other health risks.
-These strategies will be developed in collaboration with leaders from the communities most impacted by environmental injustices, targeting neighborhoods identified in the draft EJ Communities Map (see next question for more details).
+The Environmental Justice Framework establishes a set of visions and priorities that will influence how the City advances health in communities of color and low-income communities that face higher pollution and other health risks.
+These strategies were developed in collaboration with leaders from the communities most impacted by environmental injustices, targeting neighborhoods identified in the EJ Communities Map (see next question for more details).

-While the Framework does not directly create new programming or funding resources, it guides and promotes the development of action plans that will advance our Environmental Justice goals, such as City agencies’ Racial Equity Action Plans and related programs (such as the environmental justice programs at San Francisco Department of Public Health, San Francisco Public Utilities Commission, and San Francisco Department of the Environment, among others).
+While the Framework does not directly create new programming or funding resources, it guides and promotes the development of actions and policies that agencies can undertake to advance our Environmental Justice goals.
+It can also inform City agencies’ Racial Equity Action Plans and related programs (such as the environmental justice programs at San Francisco Department of Public Health, San Francisco Public Utilities Commission, and San Francisco Department of the Environment, among others).